evrim44/HomeCheck_KratosX_Edition-ONLY-for-Whitemane-Frostmourne-3.3.5a/README.md

      Installation

 1. Download this repository as a `.zip` file.
-2. Extract only the "Homecheck" folder into your World of Warcraft directory: `Interface\AddOns\`.
+2. Extract and only drag the "Homecheck" folder into your World of Warcraft directory: `Interface\AddOns\`.
 3. Crucial: Ensure the folder is named exactly HomeCheck
 4. If you had previous versions installed try deleting settings file: WTF\Account\\<ACCOUNT_NAME\>\SavedVariables\HomeCheck.lua